The Best Podcasting Microphones for 2025

 The Procaster is compatible with most mixers and interfaces, and it also has an internal pop filter to reduce plosives.
 It's a great choice for podcasters who value quality and durability in their equipment.

-Audio Technica ATR2100 podcasting microphone
+Audio-Technica ATR2100 podcasting microphone

 • Connection: USB or XLR